-If the cast goes on your child’s foot, he may also get a special sock and shoe to help him walk.
-But he’ll have to wait at least 2 hours after he gets the cast before he puts his weight on it.
+If the cast goes on your child’s foot, they may also get a special sock and shoe to help them walk.
+But they’ll have to wait at least 2 hours after they get the cast before they put their weight on it.

 When the time comes to take off a cast, the doctor will probably use a tool with a blade that vibrates quickly back and forth.
 Your child should only feel a tickling sensation and a little warmth.